orthanc-server/orthanc-setup-samples/docker/multiple-orthancs-on-same-db/README.md

 This sample also demonstrate how to configure an HTTP load balancer in front of multiple Orthanc instances.
-Note that this load balancing shall applied to to GET requests only right now.
+Note that this load balancing shall applied to to GET requests only right now (until [issue 83](https://bitbucket.org/sjodogne/orthanc/issues/83/serverindex-shall-implement-retries-for-db) is fixed).

 # Description